oracle-quickstart/oci-kubernetes-monitoring/charts/mgmt-agent/resources/auto_prometheus_collection_readme.md

 # 1. Introduction
-Automatic PrometheusEmitter collection is a feature that allows the Agent to automatically find and identify metrics emitting pods to monitor, eliminating the need to manually create the PrometheusEmitter configuration to collect metrics.
+Automatic Prometheus collection is a feature that allows the Agent to automatically find and identify metrics emitting pods to monitor, eliminating the need to manually create the Prometheus configuration to collect metrics.

 # 2. Identification of metric collection configuration